abenteuerzeit/boss-machine/README.md

 # Boss Machine

-Welcome to the Boss Machine Adventure Time project!
+Welcome to the Boss Machine project!

-This project is an interactive web application that allows users to embark on an adventure through time.
+This project is an interactive web application.
 The front-end of the application is available to view on [netlify](https://boss-machine-abenteuerzeit.netlify.app/#/)
 Please note that in order for the application to function properly, a server must be running.
 To start the server, simply run the command "npm start" in your terminal.

 ## Installation